 When are this year's Study Days taking place?

-Three further Study Days will be held in August 2018, subjects TBC.
+Three Study Days will be hosted in late August 2018.
+Full details will be released soon.

 Who can apply for a Study Day place?